 Using a digital recorder

 You can dictate your thoughts or even your book into a digital recorder and then have the material transcribed into a word processor document.
-You can hire a professional transcriber or do the job yourself.
+You can hire a professional transcriber or do the job yourself with various software applications.

 Earle Stanley Gardner

 Writer Earle Stanley Gardner, who originated and wrote the Perry Mason series of books, dictated a major portion of his material.
 The story goes to that Gardner originally wrote his stories on a manual typewriter until his fingers bled.
 Seeking a better method, he turned to dictating the stories into a tape recorder and having secretaries transcribe the material into print.
 At one time he had nine secretaries transcribing at one time.
 He was a very prolific writer.